dyrdadev/hierarchy-tree-for-unity/README.md

 > 🧪 **EXPERIMENTAL** This experimental project is still under development.
 It may be unstable.
 It is not optimized and largely untested .
 Do **not** use this project in critical projects.

-This package renders a tree view in Unity's project hierarchy.
-Just add it to your project as described below and that's all.
-No further steps are required.
+This package renders a simple tree view in Unity's hierarchy window.
+Just add it to your project as described below and that's all – no further steps required.

 <p align=center>
     <br>